This site requires a more recent version of Adobe Flash Player to function properly.

-P&G's Beauty EBITDA Margin: Beauty EBITDA Margins improved from 24.7% in 2008 to 25% in 2009 due to lower commodity costs, cost cuts, as well as a favorable product mix and exchange rates.
-It declined to 23.8% in 2010 and 21.6% in 2011 mainly due to the higher commodity cost environment.
-Going forward, we expect P&G to witness continued decline in margins in the short term, with potential recoveries in the long-term.
-There could be a 5% upside to our price forecast if margins reach the 2009 levels of 25% by the end of our forecast period due to cost cutting and lower input costs.
+P&G's Beauty EBITDA Margin: p&G's Beauty EBITDA Margins improved from 25.5% in 2008 to 25.8% in 2009 due to lower commodity costs, cost cuts, as well as a favorable product mix and exchange rates.
+It gradually declined to 19.5% by 2013 mainly due to the higher commodity cost environment.
+EBITDA Margins improved to 20.4% in 2014 due to substantial cost savings.
+Going forward, we forecast P&G's Beauty EBITDA margins to remain close to the current level over our forecast period.
+There could be a marginal upside to our valuation for the company if margins reach the 2009 levels of 25% by the end of our forecast period.

 Procter & Gamble (P&G) is a global company with operations in over 180 countries.
-P&G manufactures and sells consumer goods across multiple product segments that are part of the larger beauty, grooming, health care, snacks, pet care, household care and baby care reportable business segments.
-As of 2011, 24 of P&G's brands have more than a billion dollars in net annual sales.
+P&G manufactures and sells consumer goods across multiple product segments that are part of the larger beauty, grooming, health care, household care and baby care reportable business segments.
+At the end of fiscal 2014, 23 of P&G's brands reported more than a billion dollars in net annual sales.

 P&G's easy access to capital resources offer it capabilities to invest heavily on research and development (R&D) programs, brand building, marketing campaigns, direct-to-consumer advertising and market research.
-P&G has a presence internationally with an established network of retail channels that provide it a route to leverage high growth in emerging markets by easily reaching the end consumer.
+P&G has an international presence with an established network of retail channels that provide it a route to leverage high growth in emerging markets by easily reaching the end consumer.

-The North American markets continues to contribute about 40% to the net sales of Procter & Gamble followed by developing markets (32% of net sales) and Western Europe (21% of net sales).
-Sales from developing markets are increasing as P&G is rapidly expanding in these markets.
+The North American markets contribute about 40% to the net sales of Procter & Gamble followed by developing markets (32% of net sales) and Western Europe (21% of net sales).
+Sales from developing markets are increasing as P&G is rapidly expanding its operations in these markets.
 P&G has been aggressively pursuing expansion and deeper market penetration in the emerging markets with significant investments.
 With a target to acquire one billion new customers by 2015, it will add 20 new manufacturing units in Brazil, China and Eastern Europe over the next few years.
-This growth would include a $1 billion investment in China to expand operations.
+The company plans to invest around $1 billion in China to expand its presence in the region.

 In February 2012, P&G announced plans to save $10 billion in costs by 2016, which would include a $1 billion reduction in marketing costs and $3 billion in overhead expenses.
 It plans to eliminate more than 4,000 jobs and rationalize its massive marketing budget in an effort to streamline its relatively bloated cost structure that has so far weighed on its profits.
 It is likely to execute 1,600 job losses in the current fiscal year.
 These cost cuts will significantly help the company improve its margins over the next few years.